Dressy10/Dressy10/README.md

 ## 🛠 Skills
 Javascript, HTML, CSS, Shell and C Language.
-I am still learning some other programs..
+I am still learning some other programs...

 ## Lessons Learned

-1. No man is an island, and it is okay to seek for help, especialler when having bug.
+1. No man is an island, and it is okay to seek for help, especially when having bugs in codes and in real life situations.
-2. Learn from your errors.
+2. Learn from your errors, they shape you.